⟵ hearthere ⟶

 service nginx restart

-Set the timezone for PostgreSQL.
-Launch the PostgreSQL console as the postgres user.
+Set the zone for PostgreSQL.
+Launch the PostgreSQL console from the postgres user.

 sudo -u postgres psql